kamsingh11/Covid-19/README.md

 This dataset called as "the complete Our World in Data COVID-19 dataset" is a collection of the COVID-19 data maintained by "Our World in Data" at https://ourworldindata.org/coronavirus.
 This dataset is updated on daily basis and includes variables such as confirmed cases, deaths, and testing, alongwith other potential variables.

 ## Research Question:
-To predict the number of deaths and to determine the affect of GDP on effective handling of the pandemic.
+To see how COVID-19 is affecting people of various ages, to predict the number of deaths and to determine the affect of GDP on effective handling of the pandemic.

 Relevant Domain Information (links to three or more articles that relate to your research question)